MGASALUCAS/emai-pracs-2025/README.md

 ## Overview

 These tutorials has been created intentional for participants of Emai Conference in 2025.
-It guides and provides a rigorous and accessible learning experience that takes you from mathematical foundations, classical machine learning to real-world applications.
+It guides and provides a begginer level and practical learning experience that takes you from mathematical foundations, classical machine learning to real-world applications.

 ## What is Classical Machine Learning?